datayoga-io/site/_pages/informatica-to-dbt-migration.md

 # Contact Info
 contact:
-  text: "Contact us at to learn more about how we can transform your data processes and unlock the full potential of your data assets with dbt."
+  text: "Contact us to learn more about how we can transform your data processes and unlock the full potential of your data assets with dbt."
 ---

 ---